 Plan your weekend

-With a mix of adventure, reflection and fresh-air experiences, Memorial Day weekend in Wichita is the perfect opportunity to kick off summer and make lasting memories.
+With a mix of adventure, reflection and fresh-air adventures, Memorial Day weekend in Wichita is the perfect opportunity to kick off summer and make lasting memories.
 Click here for the most up-to-date list of events you can expect if you plan to spend your Memorial Day weekend in Wichita this year.
+And explore Americana experiences happening in Wichita this year with our America250 in Wichita guide.